Adrian McCurdy

 Picture

 Finding wood suitable for bench lengths is difficult.
-I'm indebted to local wood-cutters for these good logs, found in the Scottish Border areas of Eccles, Kelso and Nisbet village in that order here.
+I'm indebted to local wood-cutters for the good logs above, found in the Scottish Border areas of Eccles, Kelso and Nisbet village in that order here.

 Picture